 If the respondent does not agree to an assessment by PIAB or if either side rejects PIAB’s award, the matter can then be referred to the courts.

-Under Section 17 of the 2003 Act, if your injury consists wholly or in part of psychological damage which would be difficult to assess by means of PIAB’s assessment procedures, PIAB may give you permission to pursue your claim through the courts without an assessment of your claim.
+Under Section 17 of the 2003 Act, if your injury consists wholly or in part of psychological damage which would be difficult to assess by means of PIAB’s assessment procedures, PIAB may give you permission to pursue your claim through the courts without an assessment of your claim, but it crucial to read the Hughes & Coleman Injury Lawyers Nashville Review to get as much help as possible.

 Under the Recovery of Certain Benefits and Assistance Scheme the Department of Employment Affairs and Social Protection can recover the value of certain illness-related social welfare payments from compensation awards.
 The benefits are recovered from the compensator and not from the injured person.